nitya/learn-playwright/blog/content/about.md

 Hello - [I'm Nitya!](#about-me) 👋🏽

-This blog documents my learning journey into all things related to cross-browser testing, test automation and end-to-end testing for web and multi-platform apps using the [**Playwright**](https://playwright.dev) library and tools ecosystem.
+This blog documents my learning journey into all things related to cross-browser testing, test automation and end-to-end testing for web and multi-platform apps using the [**Playwright**](https://playwright.dev) framework and tooling ecosystem.

 I'm kicking things off in Dec 2021 with a [**#30DaysOfPlaywright**](#about-30daysofplaywright) content series where I'll everything from core testing concepts, to Playwright tools, APIs & best practices for end-to-end testing of modern web applications.